Rabosa616/BSselector/project/twitch1.md

 ---

-Let's take a look at the most relevant branching patterns related to integration (sharing developers work):
+Most relevant branching patterns related to integration (sharing developers work):

 - mainline
 - feature branch
+- continuous integration
+- collaboration branch
-- release branch
+- experimental / future branch
+- squash & merge (or rebase)

 ---

 mainline integration

-- work without branches
-- in practice, it does not exist (every single sandbox is a branch by itself)

----

-Let's take a look at the most relevant branching patterns related to integration (sharing developers work):

-- mainline
-- feature branch
-- release branch

----

-mainline

 - no branches
 - very simple
 - everybody has used it some time
+- in practice, it does not exist (every single sandbox is a branch by itself)

 ---